escowles/recipes/_posts/2021-09-29-refrigerator-pickled-jalapenos.md

 layout: post
 title: refrigerator pickled jalapenos
 date: 2021-09-29 07:19:23 -0400
-last_modified_at: 2024-12-27T09:19:21 -0500
+last_modified_at: 2026-09-07T07:44:47 -0400
 category: other
 tags: pickles
 status: confirmed
 ---

-4 medium jalapeños (about 8 ounces total)
+6 oz. jalapeños (about 8-10)
 1/2 cup white vinegar
 1/2 cup water
-1 tsp. to 1 tbsp. salt
+2 tsp. kosher salt
-1 tsp. to 1 tbsp. sugar (optional)
-* slice jalapenos and fill 16-20 oz. jar
+* slice jalapenos and fill 16 oz. jar
-* add vinegar and water, topping up with vinegar to cover the jalapenos
+* add vinegar and water, topping up with vinegar to cover the jalapeños
 * add salt and sugar
 * tighten lid and shake to thoroughly mix salt and sugar into liquid
 * refrigerate 8 hours, and keep refrigerated